PT Application and Requirements

 On the GRE score system, applicants must have a minimum verbal score of 143, a minimum quantitative score of 143, and a minimum analytical score of 3.0.

-Applicants for the July 2020 cohort must submit GRE scores to PTCAS that are no older than August 1, 2015.
+Applicants for the July 2021 cohort must submit GRE scores to PTCAS that were taken within five years of the application.
 Official GRE scores should be submitted no later than January 15 of the admission year.
-For the July 2021 cohort, applicants must submit GRE scores to PTCAS that were taken within five years of the application.

 Earn a cumulative, science, and prerequisite GPA of 2.75 or higher.